 Appearances and Depictions in the Series

 The Lost Woods appeared almost due west of Link’s starting point.
-Consisting essentially of just one screen with four paths in an offset cross pattern, the player had to traverse over the screen several times in a certain cardinal direction order to be able to access the Graveyard.
+Consisting essentially of just one screen with four paths in an offset cross pattern, the player had to traverse over the screen several times in certain cardinal directions to be able to access the Graveyard.
 If the player just attempts to guess which direction to head they will just stay in the maze.
 At any time if the players heads east they exit the maze at the start.
-In game the only hint to getting through the Woods can be obtained by paying one of the various Old Women scattered across the map (who not so cryptically states “pay Me and I’ll Talk”) for the information.
+In game, the only hint to getting through the Woods is obtained by paying an old woman for the information.
 This navigational puzzle template would serve as the basis for most future versions of the Lost Woods maze.

 To successfully navigate the maze, go north, then west, then south, then west once more.

-In its’ next appearance the Lost Woods is much larger.
-Occupying nearly one quarter of the World map, The Lost Woods occupies the Northwest quadrant of Hyrule just north of Kakariko Village.
-This version of the Lost Woods has gotten rid of the cardinal direction respawning maze and is just a long twisting Fog-covered overworld dungeon with lots of backtracking through fallen tree trunk tunnels.
+In its next appearance, the Lost Woods is much larger.
+Occupying nearly one quarter of the World map, The Lost Woods occupies the northwest quadrant of Hyrule just north of Kakariko Village.
+This version of the Lost Woods is a long, twisting, fog-covered overworld area with lots of backtracking through hollow logs.
 For the first time in series, the Woods hosts the Master Sword.
-Link must navigate his way through the forest and find the real master sword (the woods is littered with fake swords) in its’ serene grotto.
+Link must navigate his way through the forest and find the real master sword (the woods is littered with fake swords).
 Once he does so, the mist is removed, but the maze remains.

-Perhaps the most defining appearance to date of the Woods, this time the woods is on the eastern Half of the map and is due North of Kokiri Forest.
-This version is hybrid of the previous two versions, while retaining the size and variety of the Link to the Past version, but the maze like quality of the original version.
-It is most noticeably the first 3D depiction of the forest.
-If the player chooses the wrong path Link is returned to the entrance.
-Kaepora Gaebora informs Link that only by listening for Saria’s Song through the various Tree trunk tunnels can the player determine the correct path (the path playing music is correct).
+This time the woods is on the eastern Half of the map and is due North of Kokiri Forest.
+This version is a hybrid of the previous two versions, while retaining the size and variety of the Link to the Past version, it also incorporates the maze-like quality of the original version.
+If the player chooses the wrong path, Link is returned to the entrance.
+Kaepora Gaebora informs Link that only by listening for Saria’s Song through the various Tree trunk tunnels, can the player determine the correct path (the path playing the music is correct).
 Astute players may also notice that the correct path will always be a pitch black tree trunk, trunks with a small beam of light inside will lead back to the entrance.

 It is home to several prominent characters and places in the game.
-Link’s friend (and Sage of the Forest) Saria’s Sacred Forest Meadow is here as well as the Forest Temple dungeon.
-There are also warp portals to Goron City and the Zora’s Domain.
-Business Scrubs provide Link with shopping opportunities and a Deku Stick capacity upgrade and there is a shooting challenge which Link can enter to win a Deku Seeds Bullet Bag upgrade.
+Sacred Forest Meadow is here as well as the Forest Temple dungeon.
+There are also warp portals to Goron City and Zora’s Domain.
+Business Scrubs provide Link with shopping opportunities; a Deku Stick capacity upgrade; and a shooting challenge, which Link can enter to win a Deku Seeds Bullet Bag upgrade.
 Wearing masks in the Deku Scrub meadow can net Link another Deku Stick capacity upgrade.
-Link will also encounter Grog , on a couple sidequests.
+Link will also encounter Grog on a couple sidequests.
 If Link finds Saria in her meadow, she will teach him Saria’s Song for the Ocarina.

 The forest’s mythology is more deeply developed in this version.
 This is the first appearance of the Skull Kids, which are the forest’s primary inhabitants along with the Deku.
 According to game mythology, any child Hylian who enters the forest without a fairy will become lost and turn into a Skull Kid.
 Adult Hylians attempting the same will instead suffer the fate of becoming a Stalfos.
 In the forest temple Link will learn some of Ganondorf’s backstory and motivations after defeating Phantom Ganon.

-The first time the exact same version of the Woods has appeared twice, The Woods from Ocarina of Time returns in a cameo appearance.
-The Woods is the only part of Hyrule to appear in the game and only appears in cinematics which Link is searching for his lost fairy Navi and various Skull Kid episodes.
+The first time the exact same version of the Woods has appeared twice, The Woods from Ocarina of Time returns in this game.
+The Woods is the only part of Hyrule to appear in the game; it only appears in cinematics in which Link is searching for his lost fairy, Navi, and various Skull Kid episodes.
 It is heavily implied that the Lost Woods has portal to Termina in it.

-There is a playable version of the Lost Woods concept in Majora’s mask called the Woods of Mystery (and occupies the Southern part of the map), but as with everything else in Majora’s Mask is named differently and is a reimagining.
-This Swamp version of the maze utilizes Majora’s Mask day mechanic by having the correct path changing daily in a three day rotation.
+There is an area that is similar to the Lost Woods in Majora’s Mask called the Woods of Mystery (it occupies the Southern part of the map).
+This Swamp area utilizes Majora’s Mask's day mechanic by having the correct path changing daily in a three day rotation.
 The clues are given in similar manner to Ocarina of Time, however Saria’s Song has been replaced by a monkey’s screeching.
 Once the Woodfall temple is cleared, the maze path will stay locked.

-The Deku Scrubs present in this version of the Woods suggest to Link that like Skull Kids, and Stalfos, that they too were lost Hylian who were transformed by the forest.
-Also they further suggest that the Woods themselves will blanket Hyrule if Ganon’s darkness is left unchecked.
+The Deku Scrubs in this version of the Woods suggest to Link that, like Skull Kids and Stalfos, they too were transformed by the forest.
+Also, they further suggest that the Woods themselves will blanket Hyrule if Ganon’s darkness is left unchecked.

-The Woods is home to four important items for Link’s tool kit, the Roc’s Feather, the Shovel, Power Bracelet and the Pegasus Boots.
+The Woods is home to four important items: the Roc’s Feather, the Shovel, Power Bracelet, and the Pegasus Boots.
 This version is notable for having a Dark Link encounter.
 Once Link traverses the Woods, he can proceed to Kakariko Village.

-This version of the Lost Woods takes the maze concept in a new direction.
-Unlike previous games Link traverses the Woods by vehicle, in this case by train.
-After failing the maze once, Link can learn from the residents of nearby Whittleton that the maze can be navigated by following the directions leaning trees point, with the exception of the fourth and final tree whose direction Link must invert.
-Also specific to this version, once completed the maze is permanently solved and is never seen again in the game.
+Unlike previous games, Link traverses the Woods by vehicle; in this case, by train.
+After failing the maze once, Link can learn from the residents of nearby Whittleton that the maze can be navigated by following the directions that leaning trees point (with the exception of the final tree, which is the inverse of the previous solutions).
+Also specific to this version, once the puzzle has been completed, the puzzle is solved and is never seen again in the game.

-In the GBA classic there is a small forest in the western portion of Koholint Island, in which a raccoon keeps leading Link to a random wrong screen until Link uses magic powder to restore the racoon to human form.
+There is a small forest in the western portion of Koholint Island, in which a raccoon keeps leading Link to a random wrong screen until Link uses magic powder to restore the raccoon to human form.

-These satellaview remakes of Legend of Zelda and Legend of Zelda: A Link to the Past feature the same worldmaps of those games (despite slightly different scenarios).
-Given their odd character choice ("mascot" a male or female character that represented the Satellaview), their canonical role is questionable.
+These Satellaview remakes of Legend of Zelda and Legend of Zelda: A Link to the Past feature the same worldmaps of those games (despite slightly different scenarios).
+Given their character choice ("mascot", a male or female character that represented the Satellaview), their canonical role is questionable.

-The Oracle series of games takes place in two new lands which are both very similar to Hyrule (Labrynna in Oracle of Ages and Holodrum in Oracle of Seasons).
-In a manner similar to Majora’s Mask Link encounters many people and places similar to but not the same as those found in Hyrule.
-The Faeire Woods shift around in a similar manner to the original Legend of Zelda Lost Woods puzzle, until Link completes a game of Hide N’Seek with three fairies of the Forest.
+The Oracle series of games takes place in two new lands, which are both very similar to Hyrule (Labrynna in Oracle of Ages and Holodrum in Oracle of Seasons).
+The Fairies' Woods shift around in a similar manner to the original Legend of Zelda's Lost Woods puzzle, until Link completes a game of hide and seek with three fairies of the Forest.

-Found in the Tarm Ruins part of Holodrum time the Woods puzzle has returned to its’ single screen format last seen in the original Legend of Zelda and again is host to a powerful sword (in this case the Noble sword which can be combined into the Master Sword in a linked game with Oracle of Ages).
-The player can learn the correct path from a Deku Scrub and must follow those directions plus use the Rod of Seasons item to pass through.
+Found in the Tarm Ruins part of Holodrum time, the Woods puzzle has returned to its single screen format, last seen in the original Legend of Zelda.
+It is host to a powerful sword (in this case, the Noble sword, which can be combined into the Master Sword in a linked game with Oracle of Ages).
+The player can learn the correct path from a Deku Scrub and must follow those directions plus use the Rod of Seasons to pass through.

-There is an island that contains an island called the Forbidden Woods which is the second dungeon (Link find the Boomerang inside).
+There is an island that contains an island called the Forbidden Woods, which is the second dungeon.
 The Great Deku tree, which is found in the Kokiri Forest in Ocarina of Time, is also found very near here on the Forest Haven island.
-The Korok people (which may be future versions of the Kokiri) claim the Forbidden Woods used to be their home.
-Inside the dungeon Link encounters the ghost of a Kokiri Sage named Fado.
-There is little to no maze qualities to the dungeon beyond standard Zelda fare.
+The Korok people claim the Forbidden Woods used to be their home.

-In this spinoff featuring the Tingle character from Majora’s Mask and Wind Waker, there is a forest called the Deku Forest (which also is a name of a locale in Legend of Zelda: Oracle of Ages) which contains a classic Lost Woods style forest maze.
+In this spinoff featuring Tingle, there is a forest called the Deku Forest (which also is a name of a locale in Legend of Zelda: Oracle of Ages) which contains a classic Lost Woods style forest maze.
 The forest also contains a Great Deku Tree.